goreleaser/goreleaser/www/docs/customization/milestone.md

     # Default is false
     close: true

-    # Fail release on errors, such as missing milestone on close
+    # Fail release on errors, such as missing milestone.
     # Default is false
     fail_on_error: true